 Measure up: Carefully measure the dimensions of the door.
 The height and width of your door of choice must match exactly the dimensions of the existing shower opening.
 Even minor variations can result in the finished product leaking at best, and at worst, could completely prevent proper installation.

 Take the kind of material on the walls into account when specifying dimensions: If you measure for fitment on new construction, the distance from wall to wall will vary significantly, once the material used for the finished wall is applied.
-Application of fibreglass, tiles, or acrylic will reduce the wall-to-wall dimensions, so take care to factor in the additional thickness when specifying your enclosure or doors.
-Whether it's an entirely new enclosure you're finishing or the replacement of an existing door or enclosure, be certain the door you select (and the dimensions provided) are correct, to make for a water-tight fit.
+The application of fibreglass, tiles, or acrylic will reduce the wall-to-wall dimensions, so take care to factor in the additional thickness when specifying your enclosure or doors.
+Whether it's an entirely new enclosure you're finishing or replacing of an existing door or enclosure, be certain the door you select (and the dimensions provided) are correct, to make for a water-tight fit.
 It is best to consider hiring a qualified installer to make certain that the finished project meets your expectations.

 You will find all kinds of doors made from different materials and manufactured to different standards.
 So think carefully, establish a budget, and start looking at the price range you've set.
 If you're thinking of cutting back on your investment, remember that a quality fixture will deliver a great deal more for the longest time than an inferior one.